sandialabs/scot/docs/source/scotdocker.rst

 * **Reflair** Similar to flair

-Installation
+Docker Installation
 ------------

 To get started, refer to the Docker Community Edition documentation for installing the Docker engine on your respective OS: `https://docs.docker.com/engine/installation/ <https://docs.docker.com/engine/installation/>`_

 Next, Docker-SCOT relies on docker-compose to build, run and manage services.
 Docker-compose does not ship with Docker engine, so you will need to refer to the following documentation for installation of Docker-Compose: https://docs.docker.com/compose/install/

-Getting Started
+SCOT Installation
 ---------------

 There are two methods for getting started with SCOT:

 1. Easy install - run the SCOT/restart-build-deploy.sh script (will be promopted to enter sudo credentials)
-2. Custom install - Follow below steps.
+2. Custom install - Follow below steps:

 Run::